-English for Work classes teach literacy, beginning and intermediate level English to adult refugees, immigrants, and asylees.
+English for Work classes teach adult refugees, immigrants, citizens, and asylees all levels of English from literacy to pre-college readiness.
 Classes are free.
 Students learn academic English grammar, speaking, reading, writing, and listening skills.
 Students also receive computer training, work readiness, life skills, and access community resources.
+Students in The English for Work program also receive access to community fieldtrips courtesy of the Saint Anthony Park Community Foundation.
 Classes meet MFIP requirements, although students do not need to be receiving MFIP to attend class.

 Class schedule: Monday – Thursday, 9 a.m. – 1 p.m.